AlanWilson112114/cp1404practicals/prac_02/REFLECTION.md

 ## What are you doing well in the subject so far that you will keep doing?

-participateing in class and watching videos with trying to improving the skills
+participateing in class and watching videos with trying to improve and develop the skills

 ## What do you need to stop or change in your work for this subject overall so far?